longturn/freeciv21/docs/Manuals/Game/top-bar.rst

   Research View Button

 :numref:`Research Tree` below shows a sample of a :guilabel:`Research Tree`.
-In this picture the player has actually finished all of the available technologies (known as completing the research tree) and is simply researching "future" technologies.
+In this picture the player is researching :advance:`Sanitation`.

 .. _Research Tree:
 .. figure:: /_static/images/gui-elements/research-tree.png